Hi, I’m a taxonomist, and I’m here to help you with your content publishing workflows!

 Each column represents someone’s role in this process, with an example of a task a person in that role would carry out.
 (Hopefully it goes without saying that people in these roles do more things than what I’ve included as examples.)

 - Taxonomist: Standardizes terms (ex.
 Reconciles term lists used by various groups and systems, and ensures all systems use the same list)

 - Content Publisher: Adds content to CMS (ex.
-Inputs content and uploads assets to CMS, fills out all fields for tags, SEO keywords, etc.)
+Inputs content and uploads assets to CMS, fills out all the metadata fields, SEO keywords, etc.)

 - Experience Designer: Designs content experiences (ex.
-Decides which content and attributes are displayed in which contexts.)
+Decides which content and attributes are displayed to which users in which contexts.)

 - Content Consumer: Searches, filters, sorts, and browses content (ex.
 Filters articles by topic and language.)